 While trains are the primary mode of public transport to Wentworth Falls, Bus 685 serves the area, connecting Katoomba to North Wentworth Falls.
 This bus stops near the Fletcher St and Falls Rd intersection, providing access to the falls.

-Driving to Wentworth Falls offers flexibility and is ideal for those planning to explore multiple sites in the Blue Mountains.
+Driving to Wentworth Falls offers flexibility for exploring the Blue Mountains.

 From Sydney: